JavierSegoviaCordoba/Resource/docs/src/orchid/resources/HOMEPAGE.md

 -  🔄 Loading: To use at that moment that a loading indicator should appear.
 -  👍 Success: When the happy path occurs.
 -  ❌ Error: If there is a problem you will get this.
--  📦 Cache: To show a resource from a cache, for example when a network request fails

 This library works very well when used in conjunction with [`NetworkResponse`](https://github.com/JavierSegoviaCordoba/NetworkResponse) which is very similar